aklivity/zilla-docs/src/concepts/what-is-zilla.md

 - Gather metrics and telemetry data on traffic flowing in and out of an HTTP service.
 - Add JWT-based client authentication.
-- Enforce OpenAPI schema definitions and reject invalid requests.
+- Enforce OpenAPI and AsyncAPI schema definitions and reject invalid requests.

 #### For SSE Services

 - Gather metrics and telemetry data on traffic flowing out of an SSE service.
 - Add JWT-based client authentication with [Continuous Authorization](https://www.aklivity.io/post/a-primer-on-server-sent-events-sse#:~:text=Securing%20SSE%20with%20aklivity%20Zilla).
 Zilla supports Continuous Authorization which gracefully re-authorizes a client on an SSE server’s behalf, without abruptly terminating message streams.
+- Enforce AsyncAPI schema definitions and reject invalid outbound messages.

 #### For MQTT Services